Perth Central Area Transit: Joondalup CAT

 The Joondalup CAT started operating on 9 January 2006.
 It is currently operated by Swan Transit since 20 January 2020.
 It runs Monday to Friday around the Joondalup central business district as bus routes 10 (anticlockwise) and 11 (clockwise), as the Red and Blue CAT buses respectively.

-On Mondays to Thursdays, Joondalup CAT also runs around the Joondalup Campus of Edith Cowan University as the Yellow CAT, or route 13, but only on the university's operating days.
+On Mondays to Thursdays from 6 pm to 9 pm, Joondalup CAT also runs around the Joondalup Campus of Edith Cowan University as the Yellow CAT and route 13, but only on the university's operating days.

-Future services

 Surf CAT

-In February 2025, the State Labor Government announced that it would introduce a free CAT bus service, dubbed the "Surf CAT", between Stirling railway station and Scarborough Beach via Ellen Stirling Boulevard and Scarborough Beach Road, if re-elected in the 2025 Western Australian state election.
-After being re-elected, the State Government allocated $18 million towards the new service.
+In February 2025, the first Cook ministry announced that it would introduce a free CAT bus service, dubbed Surf CAT, between Stirling railway station and Scarborough Beach bus station via Ellen Stirling Boulevard and Scarborough Beach Road, if re-elected in the 2025 Western Australian state election.
+After being re-elected, the second Cook ministry allocated towards the new service.

-The Surf CAT is scheduled to start operating from 30 November 2025.
-It will run every 10 minutes during peak periods and operate from early morning to late at night, seven days a week.
-The Surf CAT buses will feature internal racks for carriage of surfboards.
+The Surf CAT started operating from 30 November 2025 as bus route 420.
+It runs from early morning to late at night with 10 to 15 minute frequencies seven days a week.
+The Surf CAT buses feature internal racks for carriage of surfboards.